dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains x             == [F] a T(x,G)
             | F and G contain x             == c [T(x,F)] a T(x,G)

-This design is robust and independent of definitions, but is not optimal.
-For example, it is easy to construct unnecessary closures for conditional behaviors, like `T(x,[L][R]if)` where we know (based on definition of `if`) that exactly one of the `[L]` or `[R]` branches will be applied to the local stack.
-A more optimal rewrite might be `[T(x,L)][T(x,R)]if` - or similar, depending on behavior of `if`.
-It is feasible to extend this view with some specialized rewrites, or for a compiler to eliminate unnecessary closures via static escape analysis.
+This design is robust and independent of user definitions, but is not optimal.
+We could further specialize rewrites for common cases like conditional behaviors, or hope for an optimizer to eliminate unnecessary copies and closures.

 *Aside:* Named locals were, at least to me, the first convincing proof that *Projectional Editing* is a viable alternative to sophisticated built-in syntax.
 That said, I intend for most views be simpler and more localized.